 Things to Consider

-There are a few things to consider when making the decision to transfer your life insurance policy:
+There are a few things to consider when making the decision to transfer the ownership of your life insurance policy:

 - What is the amount of the life insurance policy being transferred?